mrismanaziz/Reforestation/README.md

-## Have you heard about corduroy pillows?
-They're making headlines!
+## It doesn't matter how much you push the envelope.
+It will still be stationary.